Summary

 1 | # Nmap 7.80 scan initiated Fri Aug 28 08:43:26 2020 as: nmap -sC -sV -oN nmap/openKeys 10.10.10.199 |

-We only see port 22
+We only see port 22 and 80 open

 Web (Port:80)